Surajkumar4-source/RAID-0-IMPLEMENTATION_V2/README.md

 ##       Make changes  as  per   screenshorts

-Here is the revised and properly formatted version:

 ---